hauze-v/web-dev/mdn-css/css-building-blocks/css-selectors/Pseudo-classes and elements/NOTES.md

 `:hover` - mentioned earlier, this only applies if the user moves their pointer over an element, typically a link.
 `:focus` - only applies if the user focuses the element using keyboard controls

+## What is a pseudo-element? ##
+These behave in a similar way, however they act as if you had added a whole new HTML element into the markup, rather than applying a class to existing elements.
+Pseduo-elements begin with a double colon `::`

+`::pseudo-element-name`

+**Note**: Some early pseudo-elements used the single colon syntax, so you may sometimes see this in code or examples.

+For example, if you wanted to select the first line of a paragraph you could wrap it in a <span> element and use an element selector; however, that would fail if the number of words you had wrapped were longer or shorter than the parent element's width.
+As we tend no to now how many words will fit on a line - as that will change if the screen width or font-size changes - it is impossible to robustly do this by adding HTML.

+The `::first-line` psuedo-element selector will do this for you reliably - if the number of words increases and decreases it will still only select the first line.

+It acts as if a <span> was magically wrapped around that first formatted line, and updated each time the ling length changed.

+## Combining pseudo-classes and pseudo-elements ##